Azure/azure-cli-extensions/src/confcom/azext_confcom/README.md

     az confcom acipolicygen -a .\arm-template.json -p .\template.parameters.json

 This is mainly for decoupling purposes so that an ARM template can remain the same and evolving variables can go into a different file.
+When a security policy gets injected into the ARM Template, the corresponding sha256 hash of the decoded security policy gets printed to the command line.
+This sha256 hash can be used for verifying the hostdata field of the SEV-SNP Attestation Report and/or used for key release policies using MAA (Microsoft Azure Attestation) or mHSM (managed Hardware Security Module)

 Example 3: This command takes the input of an ARM template to create a human-readable CCE policy in pretty print JSON format and output the result to the console.
 NOTE: Generating JSON policy is for use by the customer only, and is not used by ACI In most cases.
 The default REGO format security policy is required. <br />

-    az confcom acipolicygen -a ".\arm_template" --outraw-pretty-print --json
+    az confcom acipolicygen -a ".\arm_template" --outraw-pretty-print

 The default output of `acipolicygen` command is base64 encoded REGO format.
-This example uses the `--json` argument to generate output in JSON format, use `--outraw-pretty-print` to indicate decoding policy in clear text and in pretty print format and print result to console.
+This example uses `--outraw-pretty-print` to indicate decoding policy in clear text and in pretty print format and print result to console.

 Example 4: The following command takes the input of an ARM template to create a human-readable CCE policy in clear text and print to console: <br />